EdgeNet-project/edgenet-project.github.io/client_deployment.md

 Steps:
 1. Detach from the container using Ctrl-p Ctrl-q.
-2. If you need a reminder of the container ID, find it in the output of `docker ps`.
-3. Create a new image from the present one with `docker commit -m "installed paris-traceroute" <container ID>`
+2. Create a new image from the present one with `docker commit -m "installed paris-traceroute" <container ID>`, using the container ID that you have previously seen in the output of `docker ps`.
-4. Find the ID of the new image in the ouput of `docker images`.
+3. Find the ID of the new image in the ouput of `docker images`.
-5. Tag the new image with a name that will be easy to remember, such as edgenet-client with `docker tag <image ID> edgenet-client`.
+4. Tag the new image with a name that will be easy to remember, such as edgenet-client with `docker tag <image ID> edgenet-client`.
-6. Run the new image with `docker run -dit edgenet-client`.
+5. Run the new image with `docker run -dit edgenet-client`.
-7. Find the container ID of the new container in the output of `docker ps`.
+6. Find the container ID of the new container in the output of `docker ps`.
-8. Attach to the new container with `docker attach -dit <container ID> `.
+7. Attach to the new container with `docker attach -dit <container ID> `.
-9. Try out the tool in the new container with a command like `paris-traceroute -amda <target name>`, tracing towards an EdgeNet node, for instance.
+8. Try out the tool in the new container with a command like `paris-traceroute -amda <target name>`, tracing towards an EdgeNet node, for instance.

 ## Automate Such Creation With a Dockerfile